DIY Horizontal Bumper Plate Storage (How To w/ Pics)

 The 2x4s cost $3.84 a piece.
-The wood screws I had leftover from my squat stand.
-I originally paid $9 for the 3″ screws and I still have some leftover after this project.
+The wood screws I had left over from my squat stand.
+I originally paid $9 for the 3″ screws and I still have some leftovers after this project.

 I also have very little “talent” when it comes to building things.
 I could see someone with actual skill putting this together in about an hour.